d99kris/nchat/README.md

 - `DD MMM HH:MM` for timestamps in the current year, e.g. `14 Nov 19:00`
 - `DD MMM YYYY HH:MM` for timestamps in non-current year, e.g. `14 Nov 2022 19:00`
 - `DD MMM YYYY HH:MM` for timestamps during export, e.g. `14 Nov 2022 19:00`

+### use_pairing_code

+Stores the environment variable flag `USE_PAIRING_CODE` if set during setup.
+It specifies whether to use pairing code instead of QR code (WhatsApp only).

+### use_qr_terminal

+Stores the environment variable flag `USE_QR_TERMINAL` if set during setup.
+It specifies whether to display QR code in the terminal, disabling detection of GUI capability for displaying images (WhatsApp only).

 ~/.config/nchat/ui.conf
 -----------------------